lingualdev/i18n-check/README.md

 ## As Github Action

 We currently do not offer an explicit **Github Action** you can use out of the box, but if you have i18n-check already installed, you can define your own **YAML** file.
-The following example can be starting point that you can adapt to your current setup:
+The following example can be seen as a starting point that you can adapt to your current setup:

 ```yml
 name: i18n Check